 Heaven Knows, Mr. Allison (1957)

-In 1944, in South Pacific, the castaway Marine Corporal Allison drifts in a raft to the Tuasiva Island, where he meets Sister Angela.
-She tells him that she is the only person in the island and was left behind by the runaway boat to Fiji Island while seeking the local priest.
-Stranded in the island, but with water, fish and fruits, their paradisiacal life ends when the Japanese arrive to build a base, forcing Allison and the nun to hide in a cave.
-The crude marine provides the necessary supply for their survival and falls in love for the nun.- Written by Claudio Carvalho, Rio de Janeiro, Brazil
+In 1944, the castaway Corporal Allison drifts in a raft to Tuasiva Island, where he meets Sister Angela.
+She tells him that she is the only person on the island, having been left behind when seeking out a priest.
+The nun and the marine are stranded, but the island offers a bountiful supply of food.
+However, their paradisiacal life ends when the Japanese arrive to build a base, forcing "Mr." Allison and the nun to hide in a cave.
+The marine's expertise in such conditions proves to be vital to their survival, and the two grow ever closer.- Written by Claudio Carvalho, Rio de Janeiro, Brazil; jonathanroberts

 For different reasons, Irish Catholic nun Sister Angela and U.S. Marine Corporal Allison are stranded on deserted Tuasiva Island in the South Pacific in 1944, the island deserted due to circumstances of World War II.
 Calling each other Mr. Allison and "Ma'am", they are respectful of each other's vocation and of each other as people despite their extreme differences in backgrounds and outlooks.
 Despite a bounty of fresh food on the island (tree fruit and wild animal protein) and the hazards of the trek, they plan on using Allison's marine raft to sail 300 miles to Fiji.
 This plan is thwarted when the Japanese first bomb the island and second set up what looks to be a weather station on the island, forcing Allison and Sister Angela into hiding.
 When action in the Pacific Theater makes the Japanese leave the island as quickly as they landed, Allison suspects the Allied forces won that battle and will soon be doing their own recognizance in the area.
 Thinking that they may soon be rescued, Allison tells Sister Angela what is in his heart, especially in light of the fact that Sister Angela has not yet taken her final vows: he has for the first time in his life fallen in love and wants to marry her once off the island.
 Sister Angela tells him that she is already engaged to her life to God.
 Allison takes Sister Angela's answer hard.
 When the Allied forces don't show up, Allison thinks they may be stranded on the island forever, convincing Sister Angela to at least reconsider their collective lot in life.
 However, the war continues around them making the twosome take life one moment at a time for however long they will be on the island.- Written by Huggo

-A Marine and a Nun, The Marine is shipwrecked on a Pacific Island and the Nun has been left behind there, they find comfort in one another as the two wait out the war.- Written by Anonymous
+A marine and a nun form an unlikely friendship.
+The marine is shipwrecked on a Pacific island and the nun has been left behind there; they find comfort in one another as the two wait out the war.- Written by Anonymous, jonathanroberts

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.